 So your agency has decided that a social media archiving tool is worth the investment.
 Great!
 Where do you start?
 Not all archiving solutions are created equal, so it’s important that you do your research and due diligence when choosing the best solution for your agency.
 Some archiving solutions may start as a good plan, but end up taking valuable hours to maintain and upkeep.
 Others may look like viable social media archiving tools upfront, but leave gaps in your record retention plan by not capturing every record or containing serious security risks.
 When shopping for the best archiving tool, it is important to keep two major things in mind: efficiency of use and comprehensiveness of records saved.
 And if you’re just trying to get an idea of what an archive should look like, you can check out a sample of your archive at any time for free.

 Have you ever downloaded software only to delete it only a few minutes later because you realized it doesn’t work like you wanted?
 That can be frustrating when you paid for the software yourself.
 However, it can have larger repercussions if taxpayer money paid for the software.
 It’s important to examine exactly what you are looking for in a social media archiving solution.
 The most basic starting point?
-It needs to work well.
+It needs to work well and do its job.

 Do you know the most popular way public agencies are currently saving their social media records?
 Screenshots.
-While your creepy ex seems to have saved every awkward post you ever made, for most agencies, capturing every post, every comment, and every thread before it’s deleted is a nearly impossible task.
-A feat only achieved through a massive team monitoring your social media 24/7 or sleep deprivation.
+While your creepy ex seems to have saved every awkward post you ever made, for most agencies, capturing every post, every comment, and every thread before it’s deleted or hidden is an impossible task.
+A feat that a massive team monitoring your social media 24/7 couldn’t even achieve.

-So when you are examining the efficiency of your archiving options, consider asking the following questions:
+So when you are examining the efficiency of social media archiving tools, consider asking the following questions: